Preparing for Doctor Visits

 There are several things you can do to advocate for your care if you are faced with misconceptions and stigmas.
 Here are some tips:

 • Carry a document with you that summarizes your previous hospitalizations or emergency room visits.
-Bring this document and your pain plan with you when you visit your healthcare provider
+Bring this document with you when you visit your healthcare provider.

 Virtual healthcare visits and telemedicine have become more and more common in modern day.
 Utilizing telemedicine in combination with in-person doctor’s visits has become a convenient and efficient way to stay on top of your sickle cell care.